vaidyanathanms/SPRInG_PolydispersePolymerBuilder/README.md

       average molecular weight.
 This number **should* be greater than 1.0. `Outputfile` is the name of the file that is generated where the degree of polymerization of each chain is written out.
+      `ntrials` correspond to the number of trials the program attempts to generate the polymer chains within the PDI tolerance limit.
+      Values between 1000-10000 should be enough for most cases.

       User can also specify an optional tolerance value (0-100).
 This corresponds to the maximum relative error (in %) between the